sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 ### Immediately Invoked Function Expression (IIFE)

-Those are like rare pokemon, you never see them.
+Those are like rare _Pokemon_, you never see them.
 They execute right away!
 Basically the trick is to use parenthesis _...everywhere_:

 ```js